ace2884/3-2-needs/bcc.md

 11. **Distributed Consensus**:
     Distributed consensus refers to the collective agreement among nodes in a decentralized network regarding the state of the network and the validity of transactions.
 In blockchain networks like Bitcoin, distributed consensus is achieved through mechanisms such as Proof of Work or Proof of Stake, where nodes compete or cooperate to validate and record transactions in a secure and decentralized manner.
 Consensus algorithms ensure that all participants in the network reach an agreement on the order and validity of transactions, maintaining the integrity of the blockchain.

+ 12. **Bitcoin Transaction Verification**

+Verification of Bitcoin transactions ensures the integrity and validity of transactions within the decentralized network.
+Here’s how it works:

+1. **Digital Signatures**: Each Bitcoin transaction is digitally signed by the sender using their private key.
+This signature ensures that only the owner of the private key (the sender) can authorize the transaction.

+2. **Input Verification**: Nodes verify that the inputs for each transaction (the funds being spent) exist and haven’t already been spent in previous transactions.
+This prevents double-spending.

+3. **Transaction Validity**: Nodes check if the transaction adheres to the Bitcoin protocol rules, such as transaction format, size limits, and other consensus rules defined by the network.

+4. **Propagation**: Once verified by the nodes, the transaction is propagated throughout the network.
+Other nodes will further propagate it until it reaches miners.

+5. **Inclusion in Blocks**: Miners include valid transactions in the blocks they mine.
+By doing so, they confirm the transactions and add them to the blockchain.

+6. **Confirmation**: Each subsequent block added to the blockchain further confirms the transactions in preceding blocks.
+Generally, the more blocks that are added after a transaction, the more secure and irreversible the transaction becomes (this is the concept of confirmations).

 # unit- 3